 Private third-party payors continue to try to reduce health care costs.
 Private third-party payors are continuing their efforts to control health care costs through direct contracts with health care providers, increased utilization review and greater enrollment in managed care programs and preferred provider organizations, among other strategies.
 These private payors increasingly are demanding discounted fee structures and the assumption by health care providers of all or a portion of the financial risk.
 The ability of private payors to control healthcare costs may be enhanced by the increasing consolidation of insurance companies and the vertical integration of health insurers with healthcare providers.
 We could be adversely affected by the continuing efforts of private third-party payors to limit the amount of reimbursement we receive for health care services.
 We cannot assure you that reimbursement under private third-party payor programs will remain at levels comparable to present levels or will be sufficient to cover the costs allocable to patients eligible for reimbursement pursuant to such programs.
-Future changes in the reimbursement for our services could result in a substantial reduction in our net operating revenues.
+Future changes in the reimbursement rates or methods of private or third-party payors or the implementation of other measures to reduce reimbursement for our services could result in a substantial reduction in our net operating revenues.
 As a result of competitive pressures, our ability to maintain operating margins through price increases to private patients is limited.